 If you've used Folder Guard before, you should see a bit different screen with the link to change folder protection settings at the bottom:

-Step 2.
-Set up restrictions for the secret folder
+Now it's time to set up restrictions for the secret folder.

 Folder Guard offers several methods of protecting your private folder, each having it's own advantages.
 For our case, we want to create a secret folder that would be invisible to the casual user.
 In other words, we want to make the folder hidden.
 The way to set up the visibility restrictions of a folder with Folder Guard is to use the Restricted view of the main Folder Guard window: